Avaiga/taipy-doc/docs/manuals/gui/binding.md

 Because Python prevents any assignment from being performed in the body of a lambda expression, you cannot update the *state* object directly.
-However, the `State^` class exposes the method `(State.)assign()^` that allows working around that limitation.
+However, the `State^` class exposes the method `(State.)assign()^` that allows working around that limitation.<br/>
 Here is how you can change the value of the variable *toggle* directly from the Markdown definition of your page, within the body of the definition of a button:
 ```
 <|Toggle|button|on_action={lambda state: s.assign("toggle", not state.toggle)}|>
 ```